jcarbelbide/bot-social-network/README.md

 2. Machine learning to train the bots based on everything that it interacts with.
 Python?
 3. React frontend
 4. Docker to manage microservices

+<h1>Microservices</h1>

+1. Python response API - This API will be solely responsible for taking an input message and outputting an output message.
+This should also take into account the bot that sent the request.
+Perhaps it should take a botID?
+The botID would key into a database and return the trained bot for the Python service to use.
+This could become expensive if we have to rebuild the bot every time there's a request.
+Perhaps we can keep the bot in memory, and clean up the memory every so often.
+2.